minye/ds_use_cases/README.md

 -------------------

-This repository is dedicated to depict the general concept of how to tackle a problem like customer churn prediction.
+This repository is dedicated to depict the general concept of how to tackle a problem of 'customer churn prediction'.
+The dataset used in this repository is the KAGGLE dataset for "churn for bank customers": https://www.kaggle.com/datasets/mathchi/churn-for-bank-customers .

 As all complete data science projects, it comprises the following parts:
 - business and data understanding
 - exploratory data analysis (EDA)